 For many of us single mums, financial security is one of our main stresses.
 We appreciate that when our relationship ends there will be financial implications and adjustments for us and our children, but we are often consumed with fear and anxiety as we work through what our new financial reality looks like.

 It’s really important you are organised and take the right practical steps when you first separate.
-The following tips will help you to save money when going through your divorce, family law matter, property settlement and parenting orders.
+The following tips will help you reduce the cost of divorce and all formal matters involved, including financial separation and parenting plans.

 1. Communication is key during your separation

 Family law matters are often charged with emotion, given the significance and sensitivity of the considerations and immediate decisions we have to make, at a very stressful time in our lives.